orbitalquark/textadept-lsp/README.md

 Language Server features are available from the Tools > Language Server menu.
 Note that not all language servers may support the menu options.

+> [!NOTE]
-**Note:** If you want to inspect the LSP messages sent back and forth, you can use the Lua command entry to set `require('lsp').log_rpc = true`.
-It doesn't matter if any LSPs are already active -- from this point forward all messages will be logged.
-View the log via the "Tools > Language Server > View Log" menu item.
+> If you want to inspect the LSP messages sent back and forth, you can use the Lua command
+> entry to set `require('lsp').log_rpc = true`.
+It doesn't matter if any LSPs are already
+> active -- from this point forward all messages will be logged.
+View the log via the "Tools >
+> Language Server > View Log" menu item.

+> [!WARNING]
-**Warning:** Buggy language servers that do not respect the protocol may cause this module and Textadept to hang, waiting for a response.
-There is no recourse other than to force-quit Textadept and restart.
+> Buggy language servers that do not respect the protocol may cause this module and Textadept
+> to hang, waiting for a response.
+There is no recourse other than to force-quit Textadept
+> and restart.

 [Language Server Protocol]: https://microsoft.github.io/language-server-protocol/specification
 [wiki]: https://github.com/orbitalquark/textadept/wiki/LSP-Configurations